DanielChenOfficial2/wi21-cse110-lab3/standup.md

 # Daily Scrum

 ### Name
-- Daniel Chen
+- What did you do yesterday?
-- Finish Lab 3 Today
+- What will you do today?
-- Can't Find Motivation to Finish Work
+- Where are you blocked?
-- Not Very Close to Finishing
+- Comfort Level: How close are we to hitting our sprint goals?